ariva00/SGP23_AttPos4ShapeMatching/README.md

 python faust1k_ropeattn.py
 ```

-to train a model, download the dataset folder [link](https://www.dropbox.com/sh/wpm783ncirfurzp/AAACQTUWgy7tO7gpAlJM6CD_a?dl=0), and then run:
+to train a model, download the dataset folder from [here](https://www.dropbox.com/sh/wpm783ncirfurzp/AAACQTUWgy7tO7gpAlJM6CD_a?dl=0), and then run:
 ```bash
 python train_ropeattn.py
 ```